Mozu/mozu-theme-helpers/README.md

 ## Usage
 ```

   Theme Helper for Mozu and Associated Assets

   If you don't supply a <path> to a command, thmaa will assume the current directory.

   check <path>                        Check if references are up to date.

-  compile <path>                                                        Compile theme scripts, respecting inheritance.
+  compile <path>                      Compile theme scripts, respecting inhe
+                                      ritance.
     --ignore                          Speed up!
-Specify a pattern of files and directories to ignore when copy
+Specify a pattern of files a
+                                      nd directories to ignore when copying,
-                                                                        ing, relative to root.
-Defaults to .git, node_modules
+                                       relative to root.
+Defaults to .git, n
+                                      ode_modules

-    --dest                                                              Specify a destination other than the default /compiled/scripts directory
+    --dest                            Specify a destination other than the d
+                                      efault /compiled/scripts directory of
-                                                                         of your theme.
+                                      your theme.

     --verbose                         Talk a lot.

     --quiet                           Don't talk at all.

   help                                Print this help

     --splash                          Display a fancy logo.

+    --forcewidth <n>                  Force display at a certain number of c
+                                      olumns.
+Defaults to terminal width.

-  new <path>                                                            Create a new theme based on the Core theme.
+  new <path>                          Create a new theme based on the Core t
+                                      heme.
     --name                            Specify a unique package name.
+(Defaul
+                                      ts to directory name.)

+    --friendly-name                   Specify a display name for SiteBuilder
+                                      .
 (Defaults to directory name.)

-    --friendly-name                                                     Specify a display name for SiteBuilder.
-(Defaults to directory name.)

-  override <path>                                                       Create an override, copying from your base theme.
+  override <path>                     Create an override, copying from your
+                                      base theme.

-    --force                                                             Force overwrite if an override already exists.
+    --force                           Force overwrite if an override already
+                                       exists.

-  set-version <path> <version>                                          Set and synchronize the version number across all config files.
+  set-version <path> <version>        Set and synchronize the version number
+                                       across all config files.
     --no-package                      Do not update package.json.

     --no-bower                        Do not update bower.json.

   update <path>                       Update references folder.

 ```